janssen70/axis_websocket_events/README.md

 Tested with Python 3.10, 3.11 and 3.12

-Credits to @vivekatoffice for providing the websocket auth part, although I changed some bits
+Credits to @vivekatoffice for getting me started with the websocket auth part